“Can you please clear your plates from the table, for the 100th time?”

-Does this sound familiar?
-Please say I’m not alone in my nagging!
-But here’s the thing: Nagging works—eventually.
-With a groan and a grumble, kids do what they’re asked.
-But is this how we want things to work in our homes?
+These are just a few of the ways I nag… Sound familiar?
+Please say I’m not alone!
+And here’s the thing: Nagging works.
+Eventually.
+With a groan and a grumble, the kids do what they’re asked.
+But is this the way we want things to work in our homes?

 1. Nagging is effective, but results are slow and temporary.

-Nagging, by its Dictionary.com definition, is relentless.
+Nagging, by very definition (Dictionary.com), is relentless.
 It takes a long time for obedience to happen.
 The consequence for us is that we have to spend a lot of our time doing it.
 And although it works for the moment, it seems like most of the time, the shoes are right back in the middle of the family room the next day.

 2. Nagging causes anger to build up.

 There’s this funny verse in the Bible that says, “A nagging spouse is like the drip, drip, drip of a leaky faucet; You can’t turn it off, and you can’t get away from it.”
 It’s irritating to everyone being nagged, and it’s frustrating for the one doing the nagging too!
 Anger builds up, and at some point, it’s going to come exploding out.

 When we nag, we may not realize that we are “keeping in a state of troubled awareness” (Dictionary.com).
 We find faults everywhere we look — the undone chores, the lack of respect for the rules, and even in our kids’ behavior in public.
 We can walk around in this constant state of “things aren’t right” and it feels very unsettling inside.
 Our kids and husband can feel it too.